mourabitiziyad/react-scan-extension/README.md

 3. Test thoroughly
 4. Submit a pull request

-This extension aims to be simple, reliable, and always up-to-date with the latest React Scan features.
+This extension aims to be simple, reliable, and specifically optimized for iframe compatibility with patched React Scan.